 The University of Michigan Health System and other University health care delivery units have implemented various compliance programs that help ensure that our facilities meet federal safety regulations, our health care providers are properly trained, patients participating in research are protected, and our vendors do not improperly influence our purchasing decisions.

 Conflict of Interest.
-The University’s Conflict of Interest and Conflict of Commitment policies were implemented to maintain public trust, promote integrity and honest in all areas of decision-making as well as to ensure appropriate use of University and UMHS facilities and resources.
-By entering into an arrangement with the University, each Vendor represents and warrants that to the best of Vendor’s knowledge, information and belief, there exists no actual or potential conflict of interest between Vendor (or any of its affiliates) and the University (or any of its employees or contractors, or their respective family or household members).
-In the event of a change, each Vendor must promptly inform the University Director of Purchasing or Purchasing Services designee of any potential conflict of interest that may arise.
+The University’s Conflict of Interest and Conflict of Commitment policies were implemented to maintain public trust, promote integrity and honesty in all areas of decision-making as well as to ensure appropriate use of University and UMHS facilities and resources.
+By entering into an arrangement with the University, each Vendor represents and warrants that to the best of Vendor’s knowledge, information, and belief, there exists no actual or potential conflict of interest between Vendor (or any of its affiliates) and the University (or any of its employees or contractors, or their respective family or household members).
+In the event of a change, each Vendor must promptly inform the University Director of Procurement Services or Procurement Services designee of any potential conflict of interest that may arise.

 Fraud and Abuse Prevention and Detection.
 Detailed information about the federal and state fraud and abuse laws, as well as information about whistleblower protection, is available here (PDF).
 Any Vendor with concerns about University or its employees’ compliance with any applicable laws or policies must promptly contact the University of Michigan Compliance Hotline at 866-990-0111 (or such other numbers as may be provided by the University through this website) and provide details concerning the suspected wrongdoing sufficient to facilitate an investigation by the University.